Ismail-Opatola/one-conversion-angular-app/README.md

 Dependencies are _Services_ or objects that a class need sot perform its function

 DI is a coding pattern in which a class asks for dependencies from extermnal sources rather than creating them itself

+#### Services

+Services allows us to create reusable common shared functionality between various mudule nand component

+Services are singleton

+Services are injected into application using Dependency Injection mechanism

+We need to crete and inject services in components where we want to use them

+Services are an abstraction layer or process layer which of our app business logic

+Services are commonly used for making HTTP requests to our endpoints APIs to request and receive the response

+A servce can have a value, methods or a combination of both

+    Contacts - Module
+      Components
+        create contact
+        view contact
+        edit contact
+        delete contact
+      Services
+        contacts.service.ts
+          HTTP
+          Processing Data
+          Cleaning Data

+Services are used for sharing data btw components

+Importing and injecting services into components is called **Depency Injection**

+##### Generate services using cli

+ng g c contacts

+ng generate service contacts

+import { Injectable } from '@anguler/core';

+we can generate the service in any folder we want.
+The best practice is always to keep all services related into modules